s-damian/design-patterns-php/src/adapter/README.md

-### Voici un exemple du design pattern Adapter en PHP 7
+### Here is an example of the adapter design pattern in PHP 8.1

 * [Adapter - Source](https://github.com/dev-and-web/design-patterns-php/blob/master/src/adapter/index.php)